Your February Horoscope Is Here — & It'll Open A Rare Chapter For You

 AdvertisementADVERTISEMENT

-One of the most important long-term themes for you begins this month as Saturn and Neptune both move through Aries, your career and public life sector.
-Yes, this is very different energy from your natural watery rhythm, but it is also powerful.
-Aries is a fellow Cardinal sign, which means you’re being asked to lead, initiate, and take yourself seriously in new ways.
-Saturn may bring pressure, responsibility, or moments of self-doubt around your path, while Neptune adds vision, faith, and creativity.
-Around their conjunction on February 20th, you may feel a strong pull toward a new purpose or calling.
-The key is not shrinking in the presence of fire.
-You don’t need to become someone else to succeed.
-Lead with emotional intelligence.
-Your sensitivity is not a weakness here, it is your edge.

-By the end of the month, the energy softens beautifully as Pisces season begins, harmonizing with your Cancer sun and offering emotional relief.
+By the end of the month, the energy softens beautifully as Pisces season begins, harmonising with your Cancer sun and offering emotional relief.
 After a month of intensity, Pisces Season invites rest, spiritual reflection, creativity, and compassion.
 Mercury retrograde late in the month encourages you to slow down, revisit old beliefs, and give yourself grace.
 You’re not behind… you’re integrating.
 February teaches you that emotional courage is just as powerful as action.
-When you honor your feelings instead of fighting them, you move forward with far more strength than you realize.
+When you honour your feelings instead of fighting them, you move forward with far more strength than you realise.

 Leo Sun & Rising: